NBA Rumors: Jayson Tatum Willing To Sacrifice Starting Role To Help Celtics Win 2019 NBA Title

 Jayson Tatum expressed his willingness to accept a bench role if needed.
 He also said that every one of them should set aside their individual goals and keep their focus on what they want to accomplish as a team.

-“Everybody has a job to do,” Tatum said, via Boston.com.
+“Everybody has a job to do,” Tatum said, via Boston Globe.
 “Our job is to be the best versions of ourselves and come together for a bigger goal, which is winning a championship.
 Brad’s job is to manage playing time and manage all sorts of stuff.
 That’s why he’s the coach.
 We got a bunch of selfless guys on the team that just want to win.
 We’ll figure it out.”

 As of now, it is more likely that Jayson Tatum will be on the Celtics’ starting lineup next season.
-If there will be a young player who is expected to return to the bench, it will be Terry Rozier, who will be Kyrie Irving’s primary backup.
-Celtics Head Coach Brad Stevens is expected to use a starting lineup featuring Irving, Jaylen Brown, Gordon Hayward, Tatum, and Al Horford.
+If there is a young player who is expected to return to the bench, it will be Terry Rozier, who will be Kyrie Irving’s primary backup.
+Brad Stevens is expected to use a starting lineup featuring Irving, Jaylen Brown, Gordon Hayward, Tatum, and Al Horford.